Valparaíso: 19th century

 By 1851, the first fire brigade in the country was formed.
-The next year potable running water became available, as well as the first telegraph service in Latin America, between the city and Santiago.
-It would be another four years before streetlights, with 700 gas lanterns, were installed.
-In 1861 the first tram company was formed, mostly using horses or mules to draw them, and fully established over the next few years.
+In 1852, potable running water became available, as well as the first telegraph service in Latin America, between the city and Santiago.
+Four years later streetlights with 700 gas lanterns, were installed.
+In 1861, the first tram company was formed, mostly using horses or mules to draw them, and fully established over the next few years.
 In 1852, British shipping company Williamson, Balfour & Cía was established in Valparaíso to handle trade in the region.

 Taking advantage of the total lack of defenses, a Spanish fleet commanded by Casto Méndez Núñez bombarded the city during the Chincha Islands War in 1866.
 Chilean merchant ships were sunk, except for those vessels whose captains hoisted foreign flags.
 A merger of the National Steamship Company and Chilean Steamship Company, the South American Steamship Company was created as a national response to the increasing dominance of the Pacific Steam Navigation Company in 1872.
-In 1880 the Chilean Telephone Company was formed by Americans Joseph Husbands, Peter MacKellar, James Martin, and the US consul Lucius Foot, the first official telephone company in the country.
+In 1880 the Chilean Telephone Company was formed by Americans Joseph Husbands, Peter MacKellar, James Martin, and the U.S. consul Lucius Foot, the first official telephone company in the country.
 Three years later on the first of December, Concepción funicular opened, the first of many hydraulic systems.
 After the country's independence and its consequent openness to international trade, Valparaíso became an important port of call on trade routes through the Eastern Pacific.
-Many immigrants settled there, mostly from Europe and North America, who helped include Valparaíso and Chile in the industrial revolution sweeping other parts of the world.
-This created a different city with civil, financial, commercial and industrial institutions, many of which still exist today.
+Many immigrants settled there, mostly from Europe and North America, and they helped include Valparaíso and Chile in the Industrial Revolution sweeping other parts of the world.
+That created a different city with civil, financial, commercial, and industrial institutions, many of which still exist today.

-All this resulted in a population increases.
+Population increases resulted.
 The city reached more than 160,000 inhabitants in the late nineteenth century, making it necessary to use the steep hills for more houses, mansions and even cemeteries.
 The lack of available land caused the city authorities and developers to reclaim low lying tidal marshland (polders) upon which to build administrative, commercial and industrial infrastructure.